|Frequently Asked Questions

 How can I get involved?

 There are countless ways to get involved at Ohio State—through residence halls, your major, recreational sports, and more than 1,000 clubs and organizations.
-To learn more about specific opportunities at Ohio State, visit the list of registered student organizations.
+To learn more about specific opportunities at Ohio State, visit the list of registered student organizations and check out the Student Involvement Fair during Welcome Week, where you can visit booths from more than 700 student organizations, campus departments, and community agencies.

 Also, make sure to use resources on campus such as your RA, Orientation Leader, community ambassador, and professors/TAs for advice on other ways to get involved.